3neti/ayuda-docs/docs/opportunity.md

 - Real-time auditability
 - Cryptographic verification

-**Opportunity:** SADP can offer audit trails that are more reliable than traditional database systems.
+**Opportunity:** UDDF can offer audit trails that are more reliable than traditional database systems.

 ## Public Readiness